 Step 4: Injection molding machine types

-Injection molding machines are specialised machines that use the injection molding process to produce plastic parts.
+Injection molding machines are specialized machines that use the injection molding process to produce plastic parts.
 These machines come in a variety of sizes and types, each with its own set of features and benefits.
 This section will go over the various types of injection molding machines and how they work.

 Clamping, injection, cooling, and ejection are all steps in the operation of an injection molding machine.
 The clamping unit holds the mold halves in place during the clamping phase.
 During the injection phase, molten plastic is injected into the mold cavity under high pressure.
 During the cooling phase, the plastic cools and solidifies within the mold cavity.
 Finally, during the ejection phase, the mold is opened and the finished part is removed.